jgsoltes/Reinforcement_MSDS684/README.md

-Labs shown in order of week completed.
+Repository for Reinforcement Learning (MSDS684) weekly labs, shown in order of week completed.